gamers-coin/gamecredits/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Bitmark in Unix.
+Some notes on how to build Gamecredits in Unix.

 To Build
 ---------------------